brydenver2/docker-swarm-mcp/docs/MCP-JSON-RPC-USAGE.md

 # MCP JSON-RPC Usage Guide

-This guide covers the new MCP JSON-RPC 2.0 endpoint for programmatic tool access with integrated gating and schema validation.
+This guide covers the MCP JSON-RPC 2.0 endpoint for programmatic tool access with integrated gating and schema validation.

+> **✅ JSON-RPC 2.0 Compliant**: As of the latest version, this server strictly adheres to the JSON-RPC 2.0 specification.
+Responses include either `result` OR `error`, never both fields simultaneously.

 ## Overview